vtn160230/vtn160230/README.md

 - I'm a business analyst with 2.5 years of experience
 - Currently learning and improving my knowledge on SQL and Tableau
 - I play a lot of games and racket sports (tennis and pickleball)
-- A lot of datasets i'll be using will probably be something that pertains to me or things im interested in.
+- A lot of datasets i'll be using will probably be something that pertains to me or things i'm interested in.

 <!--
 **vtn160230/vtn160230** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.